 “They are an outrageous infringement of the democratic authority of Parliament and the sovereignty of Indigenous nations, and they must be stopped.”

-While in Yellowknife, Ms. Sayers will also be leading an afternoon teach-in and make a presentation to Members of the NWT Legislative Assembly.
+While in Yellowknife, Ms. Sayers will also be leading an afternoon teach-in and meet with representatives of labour and other social justice organizations.

 April 29, 2016